- Static friction is defined as the friction that prevents a stationary object from beginning to move.

 Ex.1) If the total weight of a skier and the skis is 500.0 N and a force of 35 N is needed to start the skier moving on the snow, determine the coefficient of static friction.

-• We manipulate the formula Formula for Force of friction to achieve \mu_\mathrm{s}\, = Ff/Fn
+- We manipulate the formula to achieve = Ff/Fn

 Finally, we worked on practice questions from the textbook (Page 169, 1-4).